tonirzv/instagramapi/README.md

 ## Usage

-Here is an example, you can get your photos.
+Here is an example (you can check it on index.php), you can get your photos.

 ```php
 include('Instagram.php');